lim-yong-jae/CNN/FCN/README.md

 # Dataset
-dataset that i use, get it from: https://github.com/divamgupta/image-segmentation-keras.
+dataset that i use, get it from: https://github.com/divamgupta/image-segmentation-keras,
+and the dataset1 link is https://drive.google.com/file/d/0B0d9ZiqAgFkiOHR1NTJhWVJMNEU/view?resourcekey=0-3WcVUCySTS9ajn1UWHrmtA
 I make that dataset to ".pt" file in this code. if you run "train.py" with dataset1 directory which contain dataset's data, you can get, train_dataset.pt and test_dataset.pt.

 # Problem